hungtran84/k8s-cka/dX_whats_next/advance/prometheus.md

 Prometheus released version 1.0 during 2016, so it’s a fairly recent technology.
 There were a wealth of tried-and-tested monitoring tools available when Prometheus first appeared.
 How does Prometheus compare with other veteran monitoring projects?

-**Key-value vs dot-separated dimensions:** Several engines like StatsD/Graphite use an explicit [dot-separated format to express dimensions](https://sysdig.com/blog/prometheus-metrics/#prometheus-metrics-format-dot-metrics-vs-tagged-metrics), effectively generating a new metric per label:
+**Key-value vs dot-separated dimensions:** Several engines like StatsD/Graphite use an explicit, effectively generating a new metric per label:

 ```
 current_active_users.free_tier = 423